“Writing is a socially acceptable form of schizophrenia,” said E.L. Doctorow.

 Writing is how we tell the tales of life…and we are each excellent story-tellers.
 Whether a witty quip worthy of a New York Post headline, a multi page editorial, a personal diary, a blog, a contributed article, a book of any length, a “Note to Self,” a 140 character tweet, a clever caption on an Instagram photo, a letter to a friend, an email, a scribble shoved in a loved one’s pocket–in any form–it all counts as writing.
 Just the process of gathering your thoughts and moving them from your mind and into hand-written or electronic type, engages the creative juices and enhances critical thinking.
 Best of all, the act of writing requires us to use recall, memory and organized thoughts to express ourselves–all of which are essential tasks for keeping our brains functioning throughout our lives at their optimal capacity.
 This makes writing a healthy habit!

 I write about anything and everything.
 I especially enjoy writing for my daily blog, Silver Disobedience®.
 You can find it on Instagram @SilverDisobedience or Facebook.com/SilverDisobedience or on the SilverDisobedience.Rocks website.
-I also have a brand new book out, The Silver Disobedience Playbook: 365 Inspirations for Living and Loving Agelessly.
-Please check it out!
+Feel free to check out my books too: The Silver Disobedience Playbook: 365 Inspirations for Living and Loving Agelessly and TurboCharged: The Silver Disobedience Edition.
+Each is available in paperback and Kindle.
+PLUS– I have a whole bunch of new books that will also be coming to market this year which are outgrowths of my blog.
+Sometimes I just can’t explore a topic enough in the limited amount of space allotted by a social media post.

 Writing gives my energies a creative outlet and has always been the companion to my love of reading.
 To date I’ve written a book about quotes from rock and roll songs that Putnam purchased from me–but never published; several health books; financial communications books; and, books on how to get publicity for free.
 Who knows what I’ll be writing next?
 I don’t know…and that’s OK too.
 I’ve got about a zillion half-written books percolating, and I add to one or the other based on my mood of the day and time in the week.